 ENG 0800.
 Basic Composition I. 3 hrs.

 Basic Composition I is a preparation course before enrolling in ENG 0900, Basic Composition II.
 The course work focuses on sentence structure, grammar, mechanics, and paragraph writing.
 Basic Composition I earns 3 credit hours of IVCC credit but does not earn transfer credit hours.
-Students must earn 80% of the total points available to pass the class.
+The course is evaluated by a letter grading system; however, it is not calculated into the GPA.
 Prerequisite: Placement by Accuplacer.

 ENG 0900.
 Basic Composition II.
 3 hrs.

 Basic Composition II is a preparation course before enrolling in the transfer course, ENG 1001, or the communications course, ENG 1205.
 The course work focuses on writing paragraphs and essays.
 The course includes a review of functional grammar, usage, and punctuation.
 Basic Composition II earns three credit hours of Illinois Valley Community College credit, but it does not earn transfer credit hours.
 Prerequisite: Successful completion of ENG 0800 or appropriate score on the Next Generation Accuplacer test and the WritePlacer test.